-A Producers Organization Development Fund (PODF) has been set up by NABARD to support producer organizations which offer grant as well as loans to eligible units.
+A Producers Organization Development Fund (PODF) has been set up by NABARD to support producer organizations that offer grants as well as loans to eligible units.

-- Eligibility: Following criteria needs to be met-
+- Eligibility: Following criteria need to be met-

 - Producers’ organization- The organization needs to be set up and functioning for producers’ benefit, having experience of at least 1 year in this field.
 Analysis of audited balance sheet along with P&L account should be done.